Institute of Allied Medical Professions - New York (IAMP)

 Ultrasound Technician (1,687 Hours)

-The ultrasound technician program takes about seventeen months for most students to complete.
+The ultrasound technician program takes about fourteen months for most students to complete.

 - Estimated tuition and fees: $29,000*